Vivid is a new challenger bank built on top of solarisBank – TechCrunch

 You can associate your card with any pocket.
 Soon, you’ll also be able to share a pocket with another Vivid user.
 Like on Revolut, you can exchange money to another currency.
 The company adds a small markup fee but doesn’t share more details.

 As for the cashback feature, the startup focuses on a handful of partnerships.
 You can earn 5% on purchases at REWE, Lieferando, BoFrost, Eismann, HelloFresh and Too Good To Go, and 10% on online subscriptions, such as Netflix, Prime Video, Disney+ and Nintendo Switch Online.
-While it’s generous, you’re limited to €20 maximum in cashback per month.
+While it’s generous, you’re limited to €20 maximum in cash back per month.

 Interestingly, Vivid also wants to bring back Foursquare-style mayorship.
 If you often go to the same bar or café and you spend more than any other Vivid user over a two-week window, you become the mayor and receive 10% cashback.

 Vivid has two plans — a free plan and a Vivid Prime subscription for €9.90 per month.
-Prime users receive a metal card, more cashback on every day purchases and higher withdrawal limits.
+Prime users receive a metal card, more cash back on everyday purchases and higher withdrawal limits.

 The company plans to launch stock and ETF trading in the coming months.
 Vivid also plans to expand into other European countries this year.

-Vivid is entering a crowded market but already offers a solid product if everything works as expected.
+Vivid is entering a crowded market, but already offers a solid product if everything works as expected.
 It’s going to be interesting to see how the product evolves and if they can attract a large user base.